gabidasanches/Coffee-Visualization/README.md

 - Conclusion: Brazil is the country that exports the highest amount of coffee yearly (avg 22,149).
 The European Union has the highest importing rate (avg: 40,567), followed by the United States of America (avg: 26,876).
 - https://public.tableau.com/app/profile/gabriele.sanches/viz/CoffeeData-ImportingandExportingCountries/Sheet6

-# Project 3 - World Coffee Consumption by Continent:
+# Thrid Analysis - World Coffee Consumption by Continent:

 Visual 1:
 <img width="489" alt="Screenshot 2023-02-20 at 7 49 17 PM" src="https://user-images.githubusercontent.com/123784158/220220939-98871f73-a1f5-47b1-9663-8e4e50a42c36.png">